 Final Amazing Rapid Cash Rating: 16/100

-With their misleading marketing, ridiculously priced upgrades and high failure rate, Amazing Rapid Cash is NOT a program I can get behind.
+With misleading marketing, ridiculously priced upgrades and a high failure rate, Amazing Rapid Cash is NOT a program I can get behind.

-What you need is a simple, yet effective step-by-step money making guide you can follow without the gimmicks and sales hype.
+What you need is a simple, yet effective step-by-step money making guide you can follow without all the gimmicks and hype.

-If you’re serious about building an online income stream, you’d be far better off checking out Wealthy Affiliate‘s core training that will show you exactly how to create a thriving and profitable online business you can reap the rewards from for many years to come.
+You'd be far better off checking out Wealthy Affiliate‘s core training course to learn exactly how to create a thriving and profitable online business you can reap the rewards from for many years to come.

-They don’t ask you for $97, then $1,997 like Amazing Rapid Cash does.
-In fact, you can try out the whole training platform out for free and still go back to Teo Vee’s program if you think I’m talking crap and he has better training.
+They don't ask you for $97, then $1,997 like Amazing Rapid Cash does.
+In fact, you can try out the whole training platform for free and still go back to Teo Vee's program if you think he has better training.